Micdejc/multiturn_jailbreaking_evaluation/README.md

 Reliable evaluation of multi-turn jailbreaking attacks is a critical yet unresolved challenge in Large Language Model (LLM) safety.
 Existing approaches frequently rely on **LLMs as automated judges** to reduce the cost of human evaluation.
 However, prior studies consistently reveal a **significant mismatch between LLM-based judgments and human assessments**, particularly when attackers exploit **linguistic nuances** such as verb tense manipulation.

-[RefusalGuard-M](https://doi.org/10.1186/s42400-026-00633-z) is **open-source, semantic similarity–based evaluation framework** for multi-turn jailbreaking attacks, designed to deliver **human-correlated, and low–false-negative evaluation** suitable for **high-stakes cybersecurity contexts**.
+[Refusal Manifold Guard (RefusalGuard-M)](https://doi.org/10.1186/s42400-026-00633-z) is **open-source, semantic similarity–based evaluation framework** for multi-turn jailbreaking attacks, designed to deliver **human-correlated, and low–false-negative evaluation** suitable for **high-stakes cybersecurity contexts**.

 This study was conducted by [Michael Tchuindjang](https://github.com/Micdejc), [Nathan Duran](https://github.com/NathanDuran), [Phil Legg](https://github.com/pa-legg), and [Faiza Medjek](https://sciprofiles.com/profile/3778378) as part of a PhD research project in Cybersecurity and Artificial Intelligence, supported by a studentship at the University of the West of England (UWE Bristol), UK.